miatresenio/TicTacToe/README.md

 # Tic-Tac-Toe

 A simple Tic-Tac-Toe game built using React Native and Expo.
-This project demonstrates my skills in mobile UI development, state management, and handling basic game logic.
+This project demonstrates my skills in state management, and handling basic game logic.

 ## Features